Smart-ibanga/my-personal-website-task/README.md

 Slack profile pictureDisplay your Slack Profile Picture
 Attribute: data-testid="slackProfilePicture"

-Dimensions: The image must have natural dimensions (width and height specified in the image file itself) and added to the page in its original size (natural width and natural height).
+**Dimensions**: The image must have natural dimensions (width and height specified in the image file itself) and added to the page in its original size (natural width and natural height).
 Add a link to hng.tech/learn.Attribute: data-testid="hngLink"
 Add a link to keyword.dogAttribute: data-testid="keywordLink"
 Add a link to scrapeanyweb.siteAttribute: data-testid="scrapeanywebLink"

-Acceptance Criteria:
+**Acceptance Criteria**:
 Content: The website should clearly outline your tech goals for the next 2 years.
 Visuals: The website should be visually appealing and well-organized.
 Functionality:All links should function properly and direct users to the specified websites (hng.tech/learn, keyword.dog, scrapeanyweb.site).